andrbaum/alan-task/README.md

    def make[F[_] : Applicative]: PersistenceLayer[F]
 This says that make can be called returning any effect that has Applicative capabilities and then you can wrap the return type from Map using Applicative[F].pure(???).

+2. The changes in sbt wont be reflected in the project until you will read the build file.
+Turn on sbt in your terminal and use reload command.

+3. To run tests use test sbt command. you Can also use testOnly for running just specific test suite.
+For now there is just one so the test command should be enough.